-Challenging the validity of a will
+Challenging the validity of a Will

-When a loved ones dies, if you are suspicious or unhappy with the contents of their will you may be able to challenge or contest the will’s validity.
+When a loved ones dies, if you are suspicious or unhappy with the contents of their Will you may be able to challenge or contest the Will’s validity.

-Grounds for challenging a will
+Grounds for contesting a Will

 There are a number of reasons for doing so:

-1. Lack of proper formalities
+- Lack of proper formalities

-All wills must follow certain formalities in order to be valid, for example they must be written, signed and witnessed correctly.
-It is relatively easy to make a mistake when executing a will and homemade wills are particularly susceptible to challenge for failing to comply with formalities.
+All Wills must follow certain formalities in order to be valid, for example they must be written, signed and witnessed correctly.
+It is relatively easy to make a mistake when executing a Will and homemade Wills are particularly susceptible to challenge for failing to comply with formalities.

-2. Lack of testamentary capacity
+- Lack of testamentary capacity

-3. Lack of knowledge and approval
+- Lack of knowledge and approval

-A person must know and approve of the contents of their will.
-If the circumstances surrounding the preparation or execution of the will ‘excite suspicion’, it may not be valid – for example, if the will was drafted by one of its beneficiaries.
+A person must know and approve of the contents of their Will.
+If the circumstances surrounding the preparation or execution of the will ‘excite suspicion’, it may not be valid – for example, if the Will was drafted by one of its beneficiaries.

-4. Undue influence
+- Undue influence

-If a will does not reflect the true wishes of the testator it can be set aside.
-Undue influence can take various and subtle forms – bullying, intimidation or even maligning a third party to cause someone to change their will.
-It must be proved that the person was coerced into making the will, it is not enough that they were persuaded, and coercion must always be demonstrated with strong evidence.
+If a Will does not reflect the true wishes of the testator it can be set aside.
+Undue influence can take various and subtle forms – bullying, intimidation or even maligning a third party to cause someone to change their Will.
+It must be proved that the person was coerced into making the Will, it is not enough that they were persuaded, and coercion must always be demonstrated with strong evidence.

-5. Forgery or Fraud
+- Forgery or fraud

-If a will has been tampered with or was not signed by the deceased, it will not be valid.
+If a Will has been tampered with or was not signed by the deceased, it will not be valid.
 Fraud is a serious allegation and must be supported by evidence, usually from a handwriting analysis expert.

-If there was a clerical error when making the will, or the deceased’s instructions were not understood, an application for the will to be rectified can be made.
+If there was a clerical error when making the Will, or the deceased’s instructions were not understood, an application for the Will to be rectified can be made.

-Nelsons has a team of solicitors who can help you challenge a will.
-Our team specialise in will disputes and includes members of the Association of Contentious Trust and Probate Specialists (ACTAPS).
+Nelsons has a team of solicitors who can help you challenge a Will.
+Our team specialise in Will disputes and includes members of The Association of Contentious Trust and Probate Specialists (ACTAPS).